Uncertainties from metrology in the integrated luminosity measurement with the updated design of a detector at CEPC: Integrated luminosity measurement and systematic uncertainties

-The longitudinal boost of the Bhabha center-of-mass frame with respect to the laboratory frame ($\beta_{z}$) may be caused by any difference in beam energies, $\delta E$, in the form of bias $\Delta E$ of one beam with respect to the other, or as a random asymmetry caused by the beam energy spread ($\beta_{z}=2 \cdot \delta E/\sqrt{s}$), or by the initial state radiation of beams (not considered here).
-Limits of $\Delta E$ and $\sigma _{E_{BS}}$ given in Table \ref{tab:2} are derived from Figures \ref{fig:7}(b) and \ref{fig:8}(b) and rounded with respect to statistical size of the sample.
-From Table \ref{tab:2} it can be seen that in terms of the beam-related parameters precision, displacement of the luminometer from the s-axis to the z-axis will not impact the luminosity precision, while some dependencies will be lost due to loss of spacial symmetries of Bhabha events.
+As can be seen from Table \ref{tab:2}, mechanical precision of the inner aperture of the counting volume seems to be the major challenge, since the Bhabha cross-section is scaling with the polar angle as $\sigma \sim 1/\theta^3$.
+However, asymmetric counting applicable at the s-axis relaxes this requirement, while for the z-axis the inner radius of the counting volume should be controlled with precision $\leqslant 1$ $\mathrm{\mu m}$.
+The longitudinal boost $\delta E$ of the Bhabha center-of-mass frame with respect to the laboratory frame, $\beta_{z}$, may be caused by any difference in beam energies ($\beta_{z}=2 \cdot \delta E/\sqrt{s}$), either as a bias of energy of one beam with respect to the other, $\Delta E$, or as a random asymmetry in beam energies caused by the beam energy spread or by other radiative losses.
+While the beam energy spread at CEPC is not an issue for integrated luminosity measurement at the $Z^{0}$ pole, bias in beam energies, $\Delta E$, can be tolerated up to $\mathrm{7 \: MeV}$ ($1.5 \cdot 10^{-4}$ of the nominal beam energy).
+From Table \ref{tab:2} it can be seen that displacement of the luminometer from the s-axis to the z-axis will not impact the luminosity precision significantly, while some dependencies will be modified due to loss of spacial symmetries of Bhabha events.

-Due to hard precision requirement on luminometer inner aperture, as well as to numerous and sometimes complex systematic effects in integrated luminosity measurement, like the effects caused by beam-beam interactions \cite{Voutsinas}, it is worth to explore, in addition, a possibility to measure integrated luminosity with additional central processes, such as di-muon or di-photon production \cite{ECFA}.